Who's Behind Listverse?

 U.S. Box Office: $64 million

 Bill Marsilii moved from Delaware to New York to study drama and pursue a career as an actor.
 Marsilii formed a theatre group with friends he made in the Big Apple.
-They discovered that paying royalties to use existing plays was an expensive business and quickly turned to writing their own material.
+They discovered that paying royalties to use existing plays was expensive and quickly turned to writing their own material.
 Marsilii went on to get a few TV writing gigs on such high profile projects as Courage the Cowardly Dog and The Wubbulous World of Dr. Seuss before hooking up with high profile Hollywood screenwriter Terry Rossio for Déjà Vu.

 Rossio has worked on such megahits as Shrek and Pirates of the Caribbean.
 His blockbuster credentials are stamped all over Déjà Vu, a labyrinth twisting time travel tale that sees Denzel Washington’s ATF officer time travel attempt to save a murder victim and fall in love with her in the paradox-ridden process.
-The confusing nature of the time travel plot means that you’ll gladly pay to watch it twice, which helps explain why the studio were willing to pay Rossio and Marsilii such a massive fee for their services.
+The confusing nature of the time travel plot means that you’ll gladly pay to watch it twice, which helps explain why the studio was willing to pay Rossio and Marsilii such a massive fee for their services.